NikkiSarah/NikkiSarah/README.md

 ### Hi there and welcome 👋

-I have loved data and data analytics for many years and formalised this with a Master of Data Science late last year (and subsequently got a job as a Data Scientist).
+I have enjoyed data analytics for many years and formalised this with a Master of Data Science late last year (and subsequently got a job as a Data Scientist).
 I am passionate about continuing to learn as much as I can about data science, and helping others in the field.
 I may not upload new content to my profile often, but there's always something in the works.

 I know Python, R, a fair amount of SQL and how to use Power BI.

 Some of the projects I'm currently working on are:
-- learning isolation forests in anomaly detection
+- learning about anomaly detection
 - learning about causal forests
 - an unsupervised learning project